apigee/registry/README.md

   command, which is part of the
   [Google Cloud SDK](https://cloud.google.com/sdk).

-- The `FLAME_PROJECT_IDENTIFIER` environment variable must be set to the Google Cloud project id where the API service is to be hosted.

-If not already done, `gcloud auth login` gets user credentials for subsequent `gcloud` operations.

-If not already done, `gcloud config set project PROJECT_ID` can be used to set your project ID, which should match \$FLAME_PROJECT_IDENTIFIER.
+- If not already done, `gcloud auth login` gets user credentials for subsequent `gcloud` operations and `gcloud config set project PROJECT_ID` can be used to set your project ID to the one where you plan to host your servce.

+- The Makefile gets your project ID from the `FLAME_PROJECT_IDENTIFIER` environment variable.
+It can be set automatically by running `source AUTH-CLOUDRUN.sh`.

 `make build` uses [Google Cloud Build](https://cloud.google.com/cloud-build) to build a container containing the API server.
 The container is then stored in